 Of course, the number of shares you purchase, the cost of each transaction and the growth of your Walmart investment will dictate whether your investment turns out to be a profitable venture.
 However, the cost to start investing is low.

 Minimum to Invest: The cost of the stock, plus the transaction fee.

 Robo, Automated, Automatic Investing

 Regardless of whether you call it robo, automated or automatic investing these services have become more popular over the past few years for two reasons.
 First, they’re a direct result of the advances in technology and the reduced cost using the technology to create financing applications.
 Second, these applications have simplified the investment world from the perspective of portfolio management, which has made it easier for the average consumer to start investing.

-Acorns is a popular automated investing application and is a great example of how automated investing works when you have a small sum of money to start investing, it works like this.
+Acorns is a popular automated investing application.
+It’s a great example of how automated investing works when you have a small sum of money.
+Acorns works like this.

 - You link your checking account(s) to the Acorns application.

 - As you make purchases, Acorns rounds your transactions up to the nearest dollar.